grafana/sigma-rule-deployment/actions/sigma-validation/README.md

 | `schemaURL`  | URL to the JSON schema for Sigma validation                                                           | No       | Latest schema from [sigma-specification](https://github.com/SigmaHQ/sigma-specification) repository      |
 | `schemaFile` | Path to a local JSON schema file in your repository                                                  | No       | Uses `schemaURL` if not provided                                                                           |

+> Note that the schemaURL default value [no longer exists](https://github.com/SigmaHQ/sigma-rules-validator/issues/4), and you must specify schemaURL to make sure you validate correctly until it's changed upstream.
+See the example below for an updated reference.

 ## Usage Examples